| | Kevin Twit 6/14/02

 Recharting Our Routes by Gerard Kelly (pub. by IVP) He lists 5 posts

-1. Postindustrial Technology: The primary
+that describe our culture: 1.
+Postindustrial Technology: The primary

 driver of change is technology with its influence on economics, work,